-Daphne plants can be grown in pots, it is essential to make sure that the pot remains cool and the potting mix moist, but well drained.
+Mnay varieties can be grown both in the ground or in pots.
+If growing in pots it is essential to make sure that the pot remains cool and the potting mix moist, but well drained.
 Pots are great near doorways when flowering, however they will, need shade.

 A few varieties actually prefer sun and some require extra lime in the soil.
 Despite what you may read, not all varieties are fragrant.

-One of the major problems with daphne plants is over watering, when grown in a protected shaded position in good soil they actually need very little water at all.
+One of the major problems with all species is over watering, when grown in a protected shaded position in good soil they actually need very little water at all.

 Propagating Daphne Plants From Cuttings